jesgadiaz/GBP/README.md

 $ python CSP+BS.py
 ```

-Notice that the returned optimal burning sequence have vertices enumerated from 0 to n.
+The returned optimal burning sequence have vertices enumerated from 0 to n.